bpmsoasolutions/jet-komponents/README.md

 All components follow the same structure and we wrap it in the same way, all params you pass to the component are extended to the ojComponent.
 Also the library recognizes the fields id, css, style and title, and it are passed in the root element.

-In addittion, you can pass childs, we binded the actual context down to allow you complex nesting of components.
+Components can be nested as well just by adding them as children of parent component.
 Example:

 ```html
 <oj-toolbar>